aspose-tex/Aspose.TeX-Documentation/java/developer-guide/conversion/external-latex-packages/_index.md

 type: docs
 weight: 19
 url: /java/external-latex-packages/
-description: Conversion functionality of Aspose.TeX API solution for Java has a feature that allows using external packages, i.e. the packages that are not included in the library itself.
+description: There is a feature in the conversion functionality of Aspose.TeX API solution for Java that allows using external packages, i.e. the packages that are not included in the library itself.
 Here are examples with fancybox and pgfplots packages.
 ---

 ## **External LaTeX packages**

-The **Aspose.TeX** library includes a number of common LaTeX packages.
+There is a number of common LaTeX packages included in the **Aspose.TeX** library for Java.
 For example, `eurosym`, `geometry`, `graphics/graphicx`, `hyperref`, `pgf/tikz`, `pict2e`, `xcolor`.
-So you don't have to worry about how to provide these packages to the library's TeX engine.
-But sometimes (or quite often) your LaTeX file may require a package beyond the "natively" supported "bundle" of packages.
-If this is the case, you can try to provide the required input, i.e. required package's source files, via the [RequiredInputDirectory](https://reference.aspose.com/tex/net/aspose.tex/texoptions/requiredinputdirectory/) option of the [TeXOptions](https://reference.aspose.com/tex/net/aspose.tex/texoptions/) class instance.
+So you don't have to take care about how to provide these packages to the library's TeX engine.
+But sometimes (maybe often) your LaTeX file may require a package beyond the "natively" supported "bundle" of packages.
+In this case, you can try to provide the required input, i.e. required package's source files, using the [setRequiredInputDirectory()](https://reference.aspose.com/tex/java/com.aspose.tex/texoptions/#setRequiredInputDirectory-com.aspose.tex.IInputWorkingDirectory-) method of the [TeXOptions](https://reference.aspose.com/tex/java/com.aspose.tex/texoptions/) class instance.
 We will see how this works with two examples.

 ### **Unpacked required input (`fancybox` package)**